Joanaigs/ES_2021-2022/README.md

 ## Main Features
- - Feature 1 - View the menu and the dish of the day of the dining places that FEUP offers;
+ - Feature 1 - View the menu and the dish of the day of the eating places that FEUP offers;
- - Feature 2 - View the location of those dining places;
+ - Feature 2 - View the location of those eating places;
  - Feature 3 - View the busiest hours.

 ## Assumptions and Dependencies